ISC-Project-Phoenix/design/software/ros/data_logger.md

 ## Summary

-This node collects training data for all modes of training (on the kart, in gazebo, or in a training loop).
+This node collects a subset of data from the kart in a tabular format (as opposed to a bag).
 This data consists of images from the camera, as well as a CSV labeling these images with the karts status at that time.

 ### Config